VS Reference Paths

 A VS Reference Path is a sequence of contiguous segments.
 For example, the path shown at the top of this page could be defined with three segments: a straight line going from point 1 to point 2, a circular arc going from point 2 to point 3, and a straight line starting at point 3.
 Four types of segments are supported:

-2. Circular arcs, defined either with radius or curvature (inverse radius).
+Defined either with radius or curvature (inverse radius).

 The path is built from segments starting with an initial global location (X and Y coordinates) and heading angle.
 Each segment is defined with a type and one or two descriptive parameters.
 In assembling the path, the VS Solver maintains continuity, such that the starting location and heading of each new segment match the ending location and heading of the previous segment.